ivokoga/website/content/project/twitter-crawler.md

 date = "2016-04-27"

 # Project title.
-title = "Deep Learning"
+title = "Twitter Crawler"

 # Project summary to display on homepage.
-summary = "This project aims at using deep learning algorithms."
+summary = "This project aims at creating a twitter crawler."

 # Optional image to display on homepage (relative to `static/img/` folder).
-image_preview = "bubbles.jpg"
+image_preview = "twitter.png"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
-tags = ["deep-learning"]
+tags = ["twitter", "crawler"]

 # Optional external URL for project (replaces project detail page).
 external_link = ""